suriyad97/suriyad97/README.md

-# Hi there, I'm Surya Divi! 👋 🌐
+# Hola, I'm Surya Divi! 👋 🌐

 Blending over **4 years of experience** in **Machine Learning (ML)**, **Natural Language Processing (NLP)**, I specialize in transforming **data and language** into impactful solutions and experiences. 🚀